 - ½ cup Heavy Cream

 - Chocolate Syrup

 - Pieces of Chocolate

 - Dutch processed cocoa powder will work best for this recipe.

 - Over medium high heat, in a medium pot, combine sugar, cocoa powder, salt and milk.
 Keep stirring and bring milk mixture to a gentle boil.
-Once the milk begins to boil, mix remaining ingredient and serve.
+Once the milk begins to boil, mix remaining ingredients (including the crushed Oreos) and serve.